Having endured a dreadful couple of days, I have decided to take the day off from writing.

 And don’t forget the Newbie, the Guy Fresh Out of College.
 Feign allergies to khaki if you must, but try not to sit next to this guy.
 This person believes that a.) college was the hardest thing he’ll ever be asked to do; b.) he’s “made it”, just by getting a job, and c.) work is just like what he’s seen on TV, i.e., that arriving at 9:00 and going for coffee at 10:00, having lunch from 11:30 to 1:00 and leaving early is not only acceptable but commonplace.
 This is the same kind of guy that comes in to work wearing the same thing he was wearing yesterday (and looking like he might’ve slept in his car), leaves his cell phone on “ring” all day and tosses wadded paper over the cubicle walls, just to see what happens.
 He’ll be arranging a Happy Hour later – right after he gets back from lunch.
 Don’t forget!
 You’re invited!

 Advantage of sitting near Newbie?
 He’s a good reminder of why going to bed at 2:00 a.m. on a “work night” is a bad idea – and why keeping a fresh shirt and maybe a toothbrush at your desk is a good one.

 The cubes make me wonder what living in a cave must’ve been like.
 They’re much better lit than caves, and there are flushing toilets, of course; but in some ways we’re not that far removed from those old days.
-The close quarters and the length of the work day – we spend more daylight hours at work than we do with our families, time with people who are not our families but who often become as close as family.
+Given the close quarters and the length of the work day, why, we spend more daylight hours at work than we do with our families..

 Do you suppose that the cavemen and women also turned a blind eye/deaf ear - as we must, and do - to the tears, the gas, the disagreements?